Superfood Spotlight: All About Avocados

 Many supermarkets offer pre-packaged guacamole.
 Dipping is a fun way to enjoy the benefits of avocados, but be aware that these products can come with added saturated fats that you want to avoid.
 You can make your own guacamole in minutes by mixing mashed avocado with your favorite salsa (a Free food on the Nutrisystem Grocery Guide) and a squeeze of lemon or lime juice (also a Free food).

-Superfood Saturday: Why We’re Loving Lentils
+Superfood Spotlight: Why We’re Loving Lentils

 Read More